NATO warns Russia against Ukraine 'aggression' | DW | 30.11.2021

 Ukraine's foreign minister, Dmytro Kuleba, is expected for the second day of talks as the alliance works to reassure its eastern most members.
 NATO Officials are considering whether to provide additional support to Ukraine's military and boost its presence on the eastern flank.

-Like Ukraine, NATO foreign minister summit host Latvia and the other Baltic states of Lithuania and Estonia spent decades under Soviet occupation and have not looked back with longing overall since declaring independence in 1991.
+Like Ukraine, NATO summit host Latvia and the other Baltic states of Lithuania and Estonia spent decades under Soviet occupation and are wary of Russian activities in the region.

 Speaking at an online investment forum, Russian President Vladimir Putin reiterated that NATO involvement in Ukraine was considered a "red line" for him.